Sarafina! (film)

-Summary

-The story focuses on students involved in the Soweto Uprising, in opposition to the implementation of Afrikaans as the language of instruction in schools.

-The character Sarafina feels shame at her mother's acceptance of her role as domestic servant in a white household in apartheid South Africa, and inspires her peers to rise up in protest, especially after her inspirational teacher, Mary Masombuka is imprisoned.
-In the opening scene, Sarafina is seen talking while staring at Nelson Mandela's picture, at the time the South African icon was still imprisoned.
-In a later scene Sarafina is again talking while staring at Mandela's picture on the wall, criticizing him for being gone for a long time and not responding to the nation's pleas, idolising him as someone who can change the horrific situation that South Africa is in.

 Plot

-Sarafina is a teenaged school student who idolizes Nelson Mandela, who is currently serving life imprisonment for conspiracy and treason against the apartheid South African government.
+Sarafina is a teenaged school student living in Soweto within the racially persecuting Republic of South Africa who idolizes Nelson Mandela, who is currently serving life imprisonment for conspiracy and treason against the country's racial segregation system: the apartheid.
 A school play is coming soon, and Sarafina wishes to play Mandela.

-At school, a weary school principal assigns a history teacher named Mary Mason Buco to lead prayer songs to prevent any more riots.
-Meanwhile, the South African Police tries to convince the principal that the students are responsible for leading the riots due to a number of schools burning to the ground, but the principal does not believe them.
-During lunch break, the school staff discusses with the police who is really behind this chain of incidents, with Mary speculating it was the fault of juvenile delinquency causing it (which the students are covering up to avoid getting themselves in trouble with the adults).
+At school, a weary school principal assigns a history teacher named Mary Masombuka to lead prayer songs to deescalate racial violence happening all over the country.
+Meanwhile, the South African Police tries to convince the principal that the students are responsible for leading anti-government riots due to a number of schools burning to the ground and must be prosecuted for the good of the country, but the principal does not believe them.
+During lunch break, the school staff discusses with the police who is really behind this chain of incidents, with Mary speculating it was the fault of juvenile delinquency causing it (which the students are covering up to prevent getting themselves in trouble with the faculty).

 During rehearsal for the school play, Sarafina gets an idea of its happy ending, in which Mandela is set free to lead people to a new South Africa.
-After school in the meantime, Sarafina's boyfriend Crocodile leads a gang of students to stop the heavy taxing decreed by the government but are forced to flee when the authorities arrive to start a police riot.
+After school in the meantime, Sarafina's boyfriend Crocodile leads a gang of students to stop the heavy taxes set by the Boers but are forced to flee when the authorities arrive to start a police riot.

-At a white residence where her mother works, Sarafina expresses her boredom with the authorized syllabus the officials required for the adults to teach their children, wishing instead to be free, which is something her activist father always wanted before he died a hero.
-Her mother, however, is often annoyed by her daughter's daydreaming, believing that dawdling is contrary to their way of life in the apartheid.
+At a white residence where her mother works, Sarafina expresses her boredom with the authorized syllabus government officials required for the adults to teach their children, wishing instead to be free, which is something her activist father always wanted before he died a hero.
+Her mother, however, is often annoyed by her daughter's daydreaming, believing that dawdling is contrary to all blacks serving the white government without question.
 Meanwhile, an injured Crocodile is forced to retreat to Sarafina's house for treatment after being subjected to police brutality.